Committees, DC Agency Working Groups, and Community Services Corporation

 SIGN UP HERE

 4. Diversity, Equity, & Inclusion DCBIA acknowledges that past real estate and land use decisions have contributed to racial inequality.
 DCBIA is therefore committed to speaking out against racial inequality and diminishing the gap in the lack of diverse representation and inclusion in the commercial real estate industry.
-In furtherance of this objective, we believe it is imperative to maintain a diversity, equity, and inclusion (DEI) committee with the purpose of educating DCBIA members and the general public about diversity issues, identifying real estate industry best practices for fostering DEI within organizations and within the commercial real estate industry more broadly, mentoring diverse members of the commercial real estate community and collaborating with other industry organizations to promote DEI objectives.
+In furtherance of this objective, we believe it is imperative to maintain diversity, equity, and inclusion (DEI) with the purpose of educating DCBIA members and the general public about diversity issues, identifying real estate industry best practices for fostering DEI within organizations and within the commercial real estate industry more broadly, mentoring diverse members of the commercial real estate community and collaborating with other industry organizations to promote DEI objectives.
 Co-chaired by Meredith Barnett of MidCity and Kristin Niver of Thompson Coburn, LLP.

 SIGN UP HERE